 Many options are available for formatting the text.
 You’re also able to insert images and links into the text:

 You can apply different styles to the control.
-For example, the following style will allow you to add a thin gray border around the control:
+For example, the following style will add a shadow under the control:

 In this section, you can find basic examples of how to work with the control using JavaScript.